-The low labeling yield in our downscaled in vitro experiments (range, 16%-56%) is explained by the low leukocyte counts in the healthy controls and the fact that our in vitro studies were performed in the afternoon with leftover and decayed F-FDG with a low specific activity.
-For our in vivo studies, fresh F-FDG was used, and the labeling yield was 70%-86% (mean, 78%).
+The low labeling yield in our downscaled in vitro experiments (range, 16%-56%) is explained by the low leukocyte counts in the healthy controls and the fact that our in vitro studies were performed in the afternoon with leftover and decayed 18F-FDG with a low specific activity.
+For our in vivo studies, fresh 18F-FDG was used, and the labeling yield was 70%-86% (mean, 78%).
 This labeling yield is better than or equal to that reported by other researchers, who all used heparin as an anticoagulant.
 Forstrom et al. (7) reported a labeling efficiency of 41%-57% in 4 healthy controls, Pio et al. (8) found a labeling yield of greater than 40% in 3 patients, Pellegrino et al. (9) found a labeling yield of 64%-75% in repetitive labeling of WBCs from the same healthy control, Rini et al. (10) reported average labeling yields of 72% in 37 patients and less than 35% in 6 patients, and Dumarey et al. (11) reported an average labeling yield of 75% in 21 patients.

-The present study brings the total reported number of subjects who have had PET with F-FDG-labeled autologous WBCs to 76, including 70 patients and 6 healthy controls over a time span of 8 y (2002-2010).
-The number reported is surprisingly low given that in our institution, we have performed approximately 60 patient studies yearly with the alternative procedure for WBC labeling (using
+The present study brings the total reported number of subjects who have had PET with 18F-FDG-labeled autologous WBCs to 76, including 70 patients and 6 healthy controls over a time span of 8 y (2002-2010).
+The number reported is surprisingly low given that in our institution, we

 FIGURE 2.
-Pathologic deposition of F-FDG-labeled leukocytes in rectum/anal canal (arrows) and in lungs, particularly upper part of left lung, in patient with fever of unknown origin.
+Pathologic deposition of 18F-FDG-labeled leukocytes in rectum/anal canal (arrows) and in lungs, particularly upper part of left lung, in patient with fever of unknown origin.
 (A) Anterior maximum-intensity-projection image.
 (B) Sagittal section through spine from coregistered PET/CT images.
 (C) Transaxial section through upper part of thorax from coregistered PET/CT images.
 (D) Transaxial section through lower pelvis from coregistered PET/CT images.